flatironinstitute/finufft/docs/install.rst

   python python/test/run_speed_tests.py

-Note our new (v2.0) python interface is quite different from the Dan Foreman-Mackey's original repo that wrapped finufft: `python-finufft <https://github.com/dfm/python-finufft>`_
+Note that our new (v2.0) python interface is quite different from the Dan Foreman-Mackey's original repo that wrapped finufft: `python-finufft <https://github.com/dfm/python-finufft>`_.
+We now use `ctypes`.

 A few words about python environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~